-Houthi drones hit Saudi oil heartland, sources say crude flows disrupted
+Houthi drones hit two Aramco plants, sources say oil supplies disrupted

 Abqaiq is 60 km (37 miles) southwest of Aramco’s Dhahran headquarters.
 The oil processing plant handles crude from the world’s largest conventional oilfield, the supergiant Ghawar, and for export to terminals Ras Tanura - the world’s biggest offshore oil loading facility - and Juaymah.
 It also pumps westwards across the kingdom to Red Sea export terminals.

-Two of the sources said Ghawar was flaring gas after the strikes disrupted gas processing facilities.
 Khurais, 190 km (118 miles) further southwest, contains the country’s second largest oilfield.

 Many Western employees of Aramco live in Abqaiq.
 The U.S. Embassy in Riyadh said it was unaware of any injuries to Americans from the attacks.